United States Dental Devices Market Analysis by Mordor Intelligence

 Geography Analysis

-The United States dental equipment market displays stark regional contrasts.
+The United States dental device market displays stark regional contrasts.
 California, Texas, and Washington collectively host over 37% of practices, attracting supplier service hubs and supporting rapid technology turnover.
 DSOs use these metropolitan centers to pilot software updates and AI modules before national rollout, amplifying early-adopter advantages.

 Rural counties remain underserved: 57 million residents live in areas with a shortage of oral-health professionals 2.
-Lower patient volumes and restrictive reimbursement profiles slow hardware replacement cycles, widening the digital gap in the United States dental equipment market.
+Lower patient volumes and restrictive reimbursement profiles slow hardware replacement cycles, widening the digital gap in the United States dental device market.
 North Carolina’s USD 55 million grant program for community-college dental assisting labs signals a policy approach to narrow disparities by funding entry-level equipment.

 State-level reimbursement changes shape local spending.
 Ohio’s 93% Medicaid fee increase for dental codes boosts cash flow for practices serving public-insurance patients, making digital radiography upgrades more affordable.
 Nine other states have enacted laws that set fee floors or mandate faster claim payment, further encouraging equipment financing.
 Nationally uniform Medicare coverage for medically necessary dentistry begins in 2025 but will disproportionately benefit states with older populations, fueling imaging demand in places like Maine and Arizona.